PyPlanet/PyPlanet/docs/source/apps/create.rst

 .. code-block:: python

   class Admin(AppConfig):
-    name = 'pyplanet.apps.contrib.admin'
-    # The name is the full path of the module.
-If not provided, it will be auto detected based on the user configuration input.

     game_dependencies = ['trackmania', 'shootmania']
     # Game dependencies.
 We will check if the current game is in the list (or).
     # Leave undeclared for everything